The City Cast into the Abyss

 Mountains are also often used in the Bible to represent cities (Psalms 2:6; Psalms 48:1; Isaiah 66:20; Jeremiah 51:25; Joel 3:17).
 The mountain in this parable like the fig tree that withered represents the city of Jerusalem.
 Sea is also a common Biblical symbol.
 As is the case in Daniel 7:2-3 and Revelation 17:15, the sea represents the Gentile nations.
+See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
 After the fall of Jerusalem in A.D.
-70, many Israelites were exiled throughout the Roman Empire.
-There many Jews were enslaved and killed in public spectacle.
-The casting of the mountain or city into the sea represents the exile of the people of Jerusalem throughout Gentile Rome.
+70, many Israelites were exiled throughout the Roman Empire.2 There many Jews were enslaved and killed in public spectacle.
+The casting of the mountain or city into the sea may represent the exile of the people of Jerusalem throughout Gentile Rome.

 A Preterist Commentary on Mark 11:23: The Sea also represents the Abyss, Hell.
 The Hurling of the Mountain into the Sea is therefore a Symbolic Expression of the Destruction of Jerusalem and the Slaughter of its People.

 Sea has another, deeper meaning in the Bible.
 The sea is the Abyss, the realm of the dead.
+See The Poetic Biblical Link Between “Sea” and “Abyss”.
 The hurling of a mountain or city into the sea or Abyss is a symbolic expression of the destruction of a city and the slaughter of its inhabitants.
-The casting of the mountain into the sea in this parable points to the destruction of Jerusalem and the massacre of its people in A.D.
+The casting of the mountain into the sea in this parable seems to also point to the destruction of Jerusalem and the massacre of its people in A.D.
 70.

 Interested in THE PRETERIST VIEW OF ESCHATOLOGY, or are you a PRETERIST struggling with a prophecy or verse?
 It DID happen just like the Bible says!
 If you liked this essay, see PRETERIST BIBLE COMMENTARY for a detailed explanation of the FULFILLMENT OF ALL MAJOR END TIME PROPHECIES IN THE BIBLE.
 The more unbelievable the prophecy, the more amazing and miraculous the fulfillment!